What is the United Way?

 What services does the Fremont Area United Way provide?

-IMAGINATION LIBRARY: Children ages birth to 5 years of age who live in Dodge County are eligible to be enrolled in this literacy, school-readiness program.
+IMAGINATION LIBRARY: Children ages birth to 5 years of age who live in Dodge or Washington County are eligible to be enrolled in this literacy, school-readiness program.
 They will receive a free, age-appropriate book each month at home.
 Parents need to agree to regularly read the books to their children.
 For more information, go to our Imagination Library link on our website.
 Or contact Fremont Area United Way at 402-721-4157.

 FREMONT FAMILY COALITION: Bringing together community partners to collaborate and make collective decisions on improving community data, identifying gaps, focusing on strength and seeking new funding opportunities to address and build a community prevention system of care.
 For more information, contact Michelle Padilla at 402-721-4157 or